SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

         ```

         To load the environment variables from the file, you can use the `python-dotenv` package.
 Install it with
-        `pip install python-dotenv` or `uv add python-dotenv` and then try to load the environment variables from the
-        file and print them out.
+        `uv add python-dotenv` and then try to load the environment variables from the file and print them out.

         ```python
         from dotenv import load_dotenv